Booroolong frog: Habitat

 This species is a stream-dwelling frog, occurring in rocky westerly flowing rivers and streams in highland areas on the Great Dividing Range.
-These streams are characterized by their borders of grassy vegetation and slow-flowing water.
+These streams are characterised by their borders of grassy vegetation and slow-flowing water.
 Their habitat is normally associated with open woodlands, but they can also be found in grassland and temperate forest streams, including waterfalls.
 The permanent flow of water is a necessity for the survival of the species, and ephemeral streams are uninhabitable.
 Generally, Booroolong frogs greatly prefer headwater streams with a variety of rock sizes, aquatic rock crevices and islands, pools, and rock/gravel rapids.
 They also prefer areas with a greater level of exposure to sunlight.